 To make sure natural antibiotics are potent enough, you will need to:

-- Buy them in tincture form
+- Buy them in tincture form – read about the best tinctures to have on hand

 - Make your own tinctures